All Products

 • If you select Full Verification, we recommend that you collect the statistics of the MySQL tenant of OceanBase Database and use the ANALYZE statement to collect the statistics of the MySQL database before the full verification.

-• If you have selected Incremental Synchronization but did not select all DML operations in the DML Synchronization section, you cannot select Full Verification.
+• If you selected Incremental Synchronization but did not select all DML operations in the DML Synchronization section, you cannot select Full Verification.

 Reverse incremental migration